HameedShirzay/Software-Testing-Automation-Portfolio/Requirments.md

 #### Questions:
 - 1. What happens if the user inputs an invalid date or is under 18?
-- 2. Should the age check be remembered for future visits? (e.g., store the result in cookies or local storage?)
+- 2. Should the age check be remembered for future visits?
 - 3. Should we provide legal disclaimers or privacy notices related to age verification?

  #### Detailed Requirement:

- - #### User Flow:
-   - When a user navigates to the alcoholic products category, a modal popup will ask:
-   - “Please confirm your age by entering your date of birth (MM/DD/YYYY).”

- - #### Validation:
-   - The system will check if the user is at least 18 years old.
-   - If the user is under 18, the modal will show an error:
-"You must be 18 years or older to access these products."
-   - If the user enters an invalid date, the system will prompt:
-"Please enter a valid date of birth."

-- #### Privacy Notice:
-   - The modal will include a disclaimer:
-“We do not store your date of birth.
-Your age confirmation is used only for this session.”

-- #### Session Handling:
-   - If the user passes verification, the result will be stored in cookies for the session to avoid repeated checks.
+When users attempt to access the alcoholic products category, a modal popup will appear, prompting them to enter their date of birth in the MM/DD/YYYY format.
+The system will validate the input to confirm the user is at least 18 years old.
+If the user is under 18, an error message will appear: “You must be 18 years or older to access these products.”
+If an invalid date is entered, the message will prompt: “Please enter a valid date of birth.”
+To address privacy concerns, the modal will display a disclaimer: “We do not store your date of birth.
+Your age confirmation is used only for this session”.
+If the user passes the verification, the result will be temporarily stored in cookies for the current session to avoid repeated checks.

 ### 3. Shipping Cost Changes